mikaelarguedas/gazebo_models/README.rst

 ar_tag models for gazebo

-script allowing to generate gazebo models for all the AR tag png images in a folder.
+script allowing to generate gazebo models for all the AR tags in the images folder.

 Parameters
 -----------